progress/Spark-Toolkit/CONTRIBUTING.md

 <a name="bug"></a>Report an Issue
 ===

-If you find a bug in the source code or a mistake in the documentation, you can submit an issue to our <a href="https://github.com/progress/Spark-Server">GitHub Repository</a>.
+If you find a bug in the source code or a mistake in the documentation, you can submit an issue to our <a href="https://github.com/progress/Spark-Toolkit">GitHub Repository</a>.
 Before you submit your issue, search the archive to check if a similar issues has been logged or addressed.
 This will let us focus on fixing issues and adding new features.
 If your issue appears to be a bug, and hasn't been reported, open a new issue.
 To help us investigate your issue and respond in a timely manner, you can provide is with the following details.

 * **Overview of the issue:** Provide a short description of the visible symptoms.
 If applicable, include error messages, screen shots, and stack traces.
 * **Motivation for or use case:** Let us know how this particular issue affects your work.
-* **Spark version:** List the current version of the Spark Toolkit.
+* **Spark version:** List the current version of the Progress Spark Toolkit.
 You can find it by viewing the server.log file of any running instance.
 * **System configuration:** Provide us with relevant system configuration information such as operating system, network connection, proxy usage, etc. Let us know if you have been able to reproduce the issue on multiple setups.
 * **Steps to reproduce:** If applicable, submit a step-by-step walkthrough of how to reproduce the issue.
 * **Related issues:** If you discover a similar issue in our archive, give us a heads up - it might help us identify the culprit.